Ross Jennings (singer): Haken

 Haken was formed by Jennings along with school friends Matthew Marshall, and Richard Henshall in 2004.
 Jennings originally played guitar in the band along with Marshall and Henshall but parted ways with the two to continue his studies at university.
 He would rejoin the band in 2007 as they couldn't find the singer they wanted for their first demo and asked Jennings to return as solely a vocalist.
 The sextet put together a self-titled, two-song demo in 2007, followed by an upgraded six-song demo in 2008 called "Enter the 5th Dimension."
 Jennings would go on to pen the stories and lyrics for the band's first two albums, Aquarius and Visions by himself.

 In 2017, Jennings would go on to perform with Haken and Mike Portnoy performing Dream Theater's Twelve-step Suite as well as other Portnoy-era Dream Theater songs.

 Novena

 Novena was originally formed by Harrison White, Matt "Moat" Lowe, Dan Thornton and Cameron Spence after meeting at University in 2013.
-The quartet then went on to acquire Jennings and Gaia Mason as their vocalists.
+The quartet then went on to acquire Jennings and Gareth Mason as their vocalists.
 With this final 6-piece line-up, the band went on to release Secondary Genesis in 2016 and signed with Frontiers Records to release Eleventh Hour in 2020 as well as Live from Home and The Stopped Clock in 2021.

+Two more singles, "Ghosts" and "Titans" would be released in 2022, following Mason's departure from the band and subsequent replacement with Austrian vocalist Pipi Gogerl.